 Entrepreneurial Process Stages

-Critical thinking, key factor in the Entrepreneurial Education
+Critical thinking, key factor in the Entrepreneurship Development Education

 Students must be encouraged to think innovatively, and analyze their career and employments options.
 The most successful educational program are the ones that promote and stimulate the entrepreneurial spirit by driving the new talents and modify their mindset so that they turn into creative and imaginative individuals who can drive change.
 The students should be able to address important economic, environmental, health and food security issues, promoting in themselves the idea of helping in the reduction of youth vulnerability, social marginality and poverty and the reduction of the gap between social classes.
 (ILO & UNESCO, 2006)